bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 In the same way, rules establish the foundations of moral life, but they are only the beginning.
 They give shape, boundaries, and early guidance, yet they cannot produce maturity on their own.

 A child relies on rules because they lack judgment.
 They need explicit instructions for what to do and what to avoid.
-But as they grow, we expect them to move beyond *“nobody told me to do that”* or *“I didn’t know that was required.”* Those phrases are expressions of ~immaturity~, evidence that the person still depends entirely on ~external~ direction.
+But as they grow, we expect them to move beyond *“nobody told me to do that”* or *“I didn’t know that was required.”* Those phrases are expressions of immaturity, evidence that the person still depends entirely on external direction.

-Virtue, by contrast**, forms people who anticipate good, perceive what love requires, and take responsibility without being prompted.
+Virtue, by contrast, forms people who anticipate good, perceive what love requires, and take responsibility without being prompted.
 Maturity shows itself when someone recognizes the right action before a rule is invoked: seeing a need and meeting it, guarding a reputation without being asked, exercising patience when no one is watching.

 Rules can restrain, rebuke, and redirect, but only virtue can propel a person toward the good with wisdom and steadiness.